Q: COVID-19 related question - Why are you asking customers to renew by 17th May?

-Q: Live in a flat or receive weekly collections?
+Q: I want to have a garden waste collection but live in a flat or receive weekly waste collections?

 You may still be able to have garden waste collected, but it will vary depending on your property.
-You can still register and we’ll get in touch if there’s a problem.
+You can still register, and we will get in touch if there’s a problem.

 Q: What happens if I register for multiple bins and change my mind?

 No problem, we can collect any bins you no longer need.
 However, there are no refunds for returned bins.
-Alternatively, you can reduce the number of bins when you renew the service each year.
+Alternatively, you can reduce the number of bins when you renew the service the following year.